tqec/topologiq/README.md

 The algorithms in this repository use the topological properties of these "primitives" to traverse a ZX graph, place its nodes in a 3D space, and devise the operations needed to deliver a topologically-correct space-time diagram.

 ## Install
-The goal is to enable usage as a dependency.

-Meanwhile, the best way to install is to clone the repository, recreate the environment, and install all dependencies.
+Currently, the best way to test ***topologiq*** is to clone the repository, recreate the environment, and install all dependencies.

 Clone.
 ```